chx/wbm3cm/README.txt

 We also need to

 2.a.
-Rename the workbench moderation configuration entities and remove their dependency on workbench_moderation (todo) 2.b.
+Save the workbench moderation configuration
+2.b.
 Uninstall workbench moderation
 2.c.
 Install content moderation
 2.d.
-Recreate all the configuration (todo, steal from wbm2cm)
+Recreate all the configuration